6 bartending tips for the best cocktails

 You can't make a great cocktail, without ice.
 It's important to use good quality ice cubes.
 They should be large, cold, hard, solid, dry, and stored in a drainable container so the meltwater can drain.
 The more ice you pack together, the less it will melt!
 Crushed ice is ice that has been processed through a crusher or made by placing ice cubes in a tea towel and hitting them with a sturdy spoon or the bottom of a steel pan.

-3. Alway use fresh juices
+3. Always use fresh juices

 ALWAYS use freshly squeezed lemon and lime juice in your cocktails.
 There simply is no substitute.
 Roll the fruit before juicing to maximize the amount of juice coming out of the fruit and remember to double-strain cocktails containing fresh juice to not get fruit pulp in your glass.